-Oxygen plays a key role in our daily lives, although the relationship between oxygen and the microbiome is often misunderstood.
+Oxygen, and oxygenation, plays a key role in our daily lives, although the relationship between oxygen and the microbiome is often misunderstood.
 When it comes to athletic performance, how much oxygen the gut uses has a direct impact on how much oxygen is available for the rest of the body.

 Vo2 Max and lactate threshold are two important factors that influence performance levels in athletes.
 V02 max refers to the maximum volume of oxygen the body can deliver to working muscles per minute.
 Lactate threshold is the point during intense exercise when lactate accumulates in the blood faster than it can be removed.
 Lastly, oxygenation is the addition of oxygen to any system, including the human body.
 These ideas create the groundwork for understanding the relationship between the gut and oxygen availability.

 Oxygen and the Microbiome: What Are Gut Oxygen Levels?

 The intestines have a unique oxygenation profile that experiences frequent fluctuations due to food ingestion.
 Oxygen changes in the gut directly influence the amount of oxygen available for the remaining body systems and other essential organs.

 Since the digestive system receives one-third of the cardiac output, what’s going on in the gut is critical to oxygen availability in the body.
 This is especially important for elite athletes who place high oxygen demands on their bodies daily.
 If you want to increase oxygen concentration, it’s important first to consider what’s going on at the gut level.

 The gut-lung axis is also important for supporting cardiorespiratory health overall.
 A 2019 study published by the Journal of the International Society of Sports Nutrition found that higher cardiorespiratory fitness, measured by V02 max, correlated with an increase in both microbial diversity and fecal butyrate levels.
 (1)